MichaelAntonFischer/povo-de-satoshi-whitepaper/README.md

 ---

-## Terra de Satoshi:
+# Terra de Satoshi:

-An Experimental Free Market of State Services
+## An Experimental Free Market of State Services

-Palavra de Satoshi
-contato@palavradesatoshi.com.br

-www.terradesatoshi.com

 **Abstract:** Following the successful establishment of "Povo de Satoshi" as a decentralized nation, "Terra de Satoshi" will be launched as an example project.
 This document outlines the vision and structure of Terra de Satoshi, which will serve as a model for other experimental projects and create a free market of state services.